Skip to main content

 • Outbreak management

-More information on each of the learning themes can be found in the National Nosocomial COVID-19 Programme Interim Learning Report.
+More information on each of the learning themes, in addition to good practice, can be found in the National Nosocomial COVID-19 Programme End of Programme Learning Report